infinityworks/snow-cannon/README.md

 This repo applies an infrastructure as code approach to deploying Snowflake resources using Terraform.
 It relies on the [open source provider by the Chan Zuckerberg Initiative](https://github.com/chanzuckerberg/terraform-provider-snowflake) and can create, alter and destroy users, roles and resources in Snowflake.

-Making use of Snowflake's default and recommended roles, this project creates the majority of infrastructure with the `SYSADMIN` role, users and roles are administered by the `SECURITYADMIN` role, and account integrations and related resources are owned by the `ACCOUNTADMIN` role.
+Making use of Snowflake's default and recommended roles, this project creates the majority of infrastructure with the `SYSADMIN` role, users and roles are administered by the `SECURITYADMIN` role.

 # Getting started
 ## Dependencies